Chamber-Dashboard/chamber-dashboard-business-directory/readme.txt

 * Justin Ribeiro - business categories shortcode

 == Changelog ==
+= 3.1.0 =
+* Added a new parameter to the business directory shortcode to display full width images
+* Fixed the show count for business category grid format

+= 3.0.9 =
+* Issues with customizer fixed

+= 3.0.8 =
+* Fixed some CSS for business listings and a few errors and warnings

+= 3.0.7 =
+* Fixed a couple of CSS issues for the admin settings

+= 3.0.6 =
+* Adjusted CSS for the business grid layout

+= 3.0.5 =
+* Current active theme added to the technical details tab
+* Option to show tags on single business view and category view added
+* Fixed the issue of country field not getting updated on the backend
+* Demo data now available for first time installs

+= 3.0.4 =
+* Map markers are now displaying properly for new and updated businesses

 = 3.0.3 =
 * Fixed a few issues with the admin pages of the plugin
 * Business categories can now be displayed in a grid format